-When a member does not agree with the decision of the first instance decision maker and invokes stage 1 of the IDRP process Local Government Pension Scheme (Scotland) Regulations 2018, regulation 69, as the appointed person you must;
+When a member does not agree with the decision of the first instance decision maker and invokes stage 1 of the IDRP process under LGPS (S) Regulations 2018, regulation 69, as the appointed person you must;

-- Tell the member about their rights, how the process works and keep them • informed of progress. - Request the first instance decision maker to provide you with a copy of all of the relevant medical information used to make their decision, so that you can ensure that they have applied the right test; i.e. 'on the balance of probabilities' and revert to them to ask for further reports if necessary. - If the first instance decision maker has failed to properly consider all relevant • medical information or there is uncertainty about the prognosis, due to other treatments which have yet to be tried, revert the case back to the first instance decision maker to:

-a) obtain the advice of their IRMP as to the efficacy of those treatments (in their professional opinion)
+- Tell the member about their rights, how the process works and keep them informed of progress. - Request the first instance decision maker to provide you with a copy of all the relevant medical information used to make their decision, so that you can ensure that they have applied the right test, i.e. 'on the balance of probabilities' and revert to them to ask for further reports if necessary. - If the first instance decision maker has failed to carefully consider all relevant medical information or there is uncertainty about the prognosis, due to other treatments which have yet to be tried, revert the case back to the first instance decision maker to: - a) obtain further relevant medical information, - b) ask the IRMP for their profession opinion on the likely outcome of further treatments, and - c) revisit their decision on receipt of that advice - Once you have made your decision, explain the next steps in the process to the member and inform them of their right of further redress, should they not agree with the decision, as required under Regulation 70 "Notice of decisions on disagreements".